We are offering virtual services wherever possible to ensure the safety of our staff and clients.

-We ask that you arrive about 10 minutes early for your initial appointment in order to register and fill out some intake forms.
+We ask that you be prepared about 10 minutes early for your initial appointment in order to fill out some intake forms.

-Our offices in Burlington, St. Catharines, and Owen Sound are wheelchair accessible, professional, and discreet.
+Our offices in Burlington and St. Catharines are wheelchair accessible, professional, and discreet.
 Your privacy and comfort are a priority.
 If there is anything you need to know prior to arriving, please do not hesitate to contact us to ask.

 In a counselling or psychotherapy session, you may be encouraged to talk about your feelings, thoughts, and behaviours related to events.
 Your therapist will likely ask questions, offer suggestions, and try to help you look at your thoughts, behaviours, and experiences from different angles or perspectives.
 Strategies may include homework assignments, such as writing down your thoughts, feelings and behaviours, experimenting with new behaviours, and practicing facing situations that you may have been avoiding.

 You can go at your own pace.
 You are the one who determines what you are willing or not willing to do in therapy.

 Although a full hour is scheduled for you, the session lasts 50 minutes.
 The remaining 10 minutes are used to complete session notes and prepare for your next session.
 Some sessions may be 75-90 minutes, depending on the nature of the session.

 Depending on the individual, the frequency of sessions may range from once per week to once every few months.
 Your therapist will work with you to establish the frequency of sessions that will be best for you and your financial situation.